Wall Decorating Ideas To Transform Your Blank Walls

 Mirror Decorating Ideas

 Mirror wall décor is a fantastic choice when you want to add a reflective element to your blank wall.
 This quality is a valuable asset in your decorating arsenal, especially when you have a small space that you want to make feel bigger than it really is.
+Hanging them across from a wall with more mirrors or windows will instantly open up the space.
 A large oversized mirror adds a modern flair and will make a room seem bigger.
 Or, create a medley of framed mirrors that is both beautiful and interesting to the eye.
 Several smaller mirrored panels add a decorative tone while still using its reflective superpowers.
 Do not underestimate using accent mirrors to decorate a wall!

 Pro Tip: What is the right height for hanging pictures?
 When you’re not hanging artwork specifically above a large piece of furniture, mantel or headboard, then the general rule is to hang it so that the center of the art falls at 60” to 66” from the floor.